foo123/Contemplate/README.md

 Most of the sophistictated engines use a custom parser to build the engine.

-This is highly versatile but has performance issues sometimes and / or requires to learn a new language for building a template.
+This is highly versatile:

+1. but can have performance issues sometimes
+2. and / or requires to learn a (completely) new syntax for building a template.

 These drawbacks can be compensated if one uses PHP itself as templating engine.
-PHP already IS a tempalting language and very fast at it.
+PHP already IS a templating language and a very fast at it.

 This can create very simple, intuitive and fast templates.

-The drawbacks of this approach, are:
+The drawbacks of this approach are:

-1. It works only with PHP, and many times the same template needs to be used by Javascript also
+1. It works only with PHP, and many times the same template needs to be used also by Javascript

 2. It can be cumbersome to combine or iterate over templates and parts.

-Contemplate seeks to find the best balance between these requirements.
+*Contemplate* seeks to find the best balance between these requirements.

-The solution is inspired by John Resig's post (see above) and the fact that PHP and Javascript share a common language subset.
+The solution is inspired by John Resig's post ([see above](http://ejohn.org/blog/javascript-micro-templating/)) and the fact that PHP and Javascript share a common language subset.

-So Contemplate uses a minimum parsing (and caching) to create dynamic templates (which can be used for both PHP and Javascript) by trying to maintain the needed functionality inside the common language subset.
+*Contemplate* does a minimum parsing (and caching) in order to create dynamic templates (which can be used in both PHP and Javascript) and trying to contain the needed functionality inside the common language subset.

-Most of the time this can be accomplished, the rest functionality is built with custom functions which resemble mostly the PHP syntax, yet wotk the same in Javascript.
+Most of the time this can be accomplished, the rest functionality is built with custom functions which mostly resemble the PHP syntax, yet wotk the same in Javascript.

-There was an effort to keep the engine syntax as close to PHP as possible (so as to avpid the necessity to learn another language syntax)
+There was an effort to keep the engine syntax as close to PHP syntax as possible (so as to avoid the necessity to learn another language syntax)

 Right now the templates are only cached dynamically for the duration of the page request, however it is easy to add caching to the file system for a compiled template.

-#Dependencies
+##Dependencies

 * PHP version supported is 5.2+ and all major browsers.
 * Only 2 classes are used (tpl.php, tpl.js), not other dependencies

-#Tests
+##Tests

 Use the test.php file to test the basic functionality

 #Screenshots

+Sample Template markup
 ![Template markup](/screenshots/template_markup.png)

+Data to be used for the template
 ![Template data](/screenshots/template_data.png)

+PHP and Javascript rendering of the template on same page (see test.php)
 ![Template output](/screenshots/template_output.png)